lucasadelino/Learning-Compling/Textbooks/Speech and Language Processing (Jurafsky, Martin)/Chapter 2 - Regular Expressions, Text Normalization, Edit Distance/Chapter 2 Notes.md

 5. Figure out whether drive is closer to brief or to divers and what the edit distance is to each.
 You may use any version of distance that you like.

-    With a sub cost of 1, drive is equidistant to both brief and divers.
-With a sub cost of 2, drive is closer
+    With a sub cost of 1, 'drive' is equidistant (distance = 3) to both 'brief' and 'divers'.
+With a sub cost of 2, 'drive' is closer to 'divers' (distance = 3) than 'brief' (distance = 4)

 6. Now implement a minimum edit distance algorithm and use your hand-computed results to check your code.